Bambix

 Bambix is a Dutch punk band founded in Nijmegen in 1988.
 Their music can also be categorized as riot grrrl or queercore.
 Their music is melodic punk, driven by female vocals.
 Bambix has been indexed as a significant musical export of the Netherlands.
-Bambix has named Propaghandi, NOFX, Dixie Chicks, Leonard Cohen, Mary Black, Indigo Girls, Michelle Shocked, and early Eagles as musical influences.
+Bambix has cited Propaghandi, NOFX, Dixie Chicks, Leonard Cohen, Mary Black, Indigo Girls, Michelle Shocked, and early Eagles as musical influences.

 History

 Bambix was founded in 1988 by Wick Bambix (Willia van Houdt) as an all-women band.
 The name "Bambix" comes from a manufacturer of baby food in the Netherlands.
 Wick had the idea to form a band, and put ads in various newspapers to find other band members.
 Wick has said that, being a woman in punk, she has had lit cigarettes thrown at her hair on stage, as well as overt threats of rape.
 Over the years, as band members left and were replaced, Bambix has evolved from an all-women band to a woman-fronted band.
 Wick is the primary songwriter.

 Bambix has shared the stage with Bad Religion, Terrorgruppe, Fabulous Disaster, GBH, Good Riddance, The Ataris, Sepultura, Pennywise, Snuff, Snapcase, Instigators, Toy Dolls, Pascow, and Cock Sparrer, among others.
 Recently Wick Bambix has put out a solo album The Pariah's Promise (Rookie Records, 2023) and also performed solo shows.
 The single from this album is the song Solitary.